lit/lit.dev/packages/lit-dev-content/site/tutorial/content/01-intro.md

 Take a look at `index.html` in the code editor to see how the sample Lit component is added to the page.

-For a primer on web components, or if you'd like a more traditional tutorial, check out our [codelab](https://codelabs.developers.google.com/codelabs/the-lit-path).
  You can also review our documentation for more information as you go along.